zeek/spicy/doc/programming/parsing.rst

 =============

 Several, but not all, of Spicy's :ref:`data types <types>` can be parsed from binary data.
-In the following we summary the types that can, along with any options they support to control specifics of how they unpack binary representations.
+In the following we summarize the types that can, along with any options they support to control specifics of how they unpack binary representations.